methylDragon/coding-notes/ROS/Catkin/01 Catkin Reference.md

 catkin_python_setup()
 ```

-**DO NOT USE THIS TO INSTALL PYTHON SCRIPTS YOU WANT TO USE AS A PACKAGE.** There's a section for that later on!
+**DO NOT USE THIS ALONE TO INSTALL PYTHON SCRIPTS YOU WANT TO USE AS A PACKAGE IN THE INSTALL SPACE.** There's a section for that later on!